Principled Interpolation in Normalizing Flows: Related Work

 \section{Related Work}

-Interpolations are commonplace in generative modeling, being particularly useful for evaluating them. \cite{white2016sampling} propose to use a spherical linear interpolation to circumvent the problems depicted in Figure~\ref{fig:intro} in GANs and VAEs.
+Interpolations are commonplace in generative modeling, being particularly useful for evaluating them.
+Spherical linear interpolations \cite{shoemake1985animating} are also proposed \cite{white2016sampling} to circumvent the problems depicted in Figure~\ref{fig:intro} in GANs and VAEs.
 However, as the Gaussian is kept as a base distribution, the difference in norms causes problems similar to the norm corrected approach.
-The problem of interpolation is also investigated by \cite{agustsson2019optimal} for GANs.
-Specifically, they show that the quality of the generated images in the interpolation path improves when attempting to match the distribution of norms between interpolants and the GAN prior, such as a Gaussian or uniform distribution.
+The problem of interpolation is also investigated for GANs \cite{agustsson2019optimal}.
+Specifically, they show that the quality of the generated images in the interpolation path improves when attempting to match the distribution of norms between interpolants and the GAN prior.
 The problem with the distribution mismatch while interpolating is also studied in \cite{kilcher2018semantic}.

-\cite{brehmer2020flows} propose to simultaneously learn a manifold and corresponding normalizing flow on it.
-By contrast, in this paper we employ a prescribed manifold, i.e., a $p$-norm sphere, on which the interpolation can be done in a principled way. \cite{davidson2018hyperspherical} and \cite{xu2018spherical} investigate the vMF distribution as a prior of VAEs.
-Their motivation is to encourage the model to learn better latent representations on data with hyperspherical structure.
+Simultaneously learning a manifold and corresponding normalizing flow on it is also possible \cite{brehmer2020flows}.
+By contrast, in this paper, we employ a prescribed manifold, i.e., a $p$-norm sphere, on which the interpolation can be done in a principled way.
+Using a vMF distribution as a prior of VAEs is also used to encourage the model to learn better latent representations on data with hyperspherical structure \cite{davidson2018hyperspherical,xu2018spherical}.
 While results show improvements over a Gaussian prior, properties of our interest, such as interpolation, are not addressed.
-Similarly, Sinkhorn autoencoders (SAEs) \cite{patrini2018sinkhorn} employ principles that allow them to work with different latent spaces and priors, such as the simplex with the Dirichlet prior and a hyperspherical space with the vMF prior.

 Employing normalizing flows on non-Euclidean spaces, such as the hypersphere, was first proposed by \cite{gemici2016normalizing}.
 They introduce a mapping for doing normalizing flows on hyperspherical data.
 The main difference from our setting is that the data is already on a sphere and is moved to $\R^d$, an unrestricted space, performing the entire flow in there instead, before moving back to the sphere.
 This avoids defining a flow on the sphere, which is studied in \cite{rezende2020normalizing} for tori and spheres.
-Furthermore, \cite{bose2020latent} define normalizing flows on hyperbolic spaces, which is beneficial for graph-structured data.
+Besides, normalizing flows on hyperbolic spaces are beneficial for graph-structured data~\cite{bose2020latent}.